WellApp-ai/Well/README.md

    Install and pin the extension.
 One click to launch invoice capture.

 3. **Auto-detect invoices as you browse**
-   Well’s AI suggests collection when it sees a paid invoice.
+   Well’s AI suggests retrieve when it sees a paid invoice.

 4. **Batch-collect during tax season**
-   Run large-scale collections in a few clicks.
+   Run large-scale retrievals in a few clicks.

 5. **Generate new blueprints with AI**
    Use Contributor Mode to teach Well new workflows without code.